 Riot Announces December 2022 Production and Operations Updates

-Riot Achieves Numerous Key Milestones and Produces All-Time High of 659 Bitcoin in December 2022

-/EIN News/ -- Castle Rock, CO, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Riot Platforms, Inc. (NASDAQ: RIOT) (“Riot” or “the Company”), an industry leader in Bitcoin (“BTC”) mining and data center hosting, announces unaudited production and operations updates for December 2022.
+Castle Rock, CO, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Riot Platforms, Inc. RIOT ("Riot" or "the Company"), an industry leader in Bitcoin ("BTC") mining and data center hosting, announces unaudited production and operations updates for December 2022.

 Bitcoin Production and Operations Updates for December 2022